 Duration of placement

-The aim of the school is to teach students to become increasingly self aware and to learn to self regulate thereby managing their own difficulties and ultimately allowing them to access a mainstream academy place.
+The aim of the academy is to teach students to become increasingly self aware and to learn to self regulate thereby managing their own difficulties and ultimately allowing them to access a mainstream academy place.
 However, many students will continue to need the supportive environment of Purple Oaks throughout their education.
-Places are protected to the end of KS5 for any student needing the continued provision of the academy assuming that the academy continues to be able to meet their special educational needs.
+Places are available to the end of KS5 for any student needing the continued provision of the academy assuming that the academy continues to be able to meet their special educational needs.
 The provision will be reviewed each year through the Annual Review process.